 We downloaded 5 years of data from Yahoo Finance and implemented equation (1) in Python.
 The picture below shows the result returned by the Python program

-It’s observed that the beta of Facebook is 1.19, which means that Facebook is more volatile than the market.
+It’s observed that the beta of Facebook, a technology stock, is 1.19, which means that Facebook is more volatile than the market.

 The next picture shows the stock returns regressed against market returns.
 Note that the slope of the linear regression line equals the beta of the stock.